You can comment to support, object or share information about a planning application.

 - business competition

-- changes to property value
+- changes in property value

 - boundary disputes or land ownership

-- private rights of access
+- private covenants or rights of access

 Deadlines and late comments